-NEW YORK, NY, January 26, 2016—The IIE Scholar Rescue Fund (IIE-SRF) has announced a new partnership with the Finnish Ministry of Education and Culture’s Centre for International Mobility (CIMO) to provide safe places in Finland for threatened scholars from Iraq and Syria to continue their academic work.
-IIE and CIMO kicked off the partnership today by hosting a breakfast reception with CIMO and other Finnish representatives.
+NEW YORK, NY, January 26, 2016—The IIE Scholar Rescue Fund (IIE-SRF) has announced a new partnership with the Finnish National Agency for Education (EDUFI)* to provide safe places in Finland for threatened scholars from conflict zones, with a special focus on Iraq and Syria, to continue their academic work.
+IIE and EDUFI kicked off the partnership today by hosting a breakfast reception with other Finnish representatives.
 At the event, a professor from Syria spoke about his experience coming from Syria with the support of a fellowship from IIE-SRF, which enabled him to be a visiting scholar at a U.S. university.

-In partnership with CIMO, IIE-SRF will offer joint fellowships for as many as five Iraqi and Syrian professors to continue their academic work in safety at Finnish institutions of higher education.
-CIMO will match IIE-SRF’s fellowships worth up to $25,000 USD, and the Finnish institutions will contribute in-kind support such as language training, housing, and additional assistance with cost of living expenses.
+In partnership with EDUFI, IIE-SRF will offer joint fellowships for as many as five Iraqi and Syrian professors to continue their academic work in safety at Finnish institutions of higher education.
+EDUFI will match IIE-SRF’s fellowships worth up to $25,000 USD, and the Finnish institutions will contribute in-kind support such as language training, housing, and additional assistance with cost of living expenses.

-Samu Seitsalo, Director General of CIMO, remarked, “CIMO is excited to join IIE-SRF.
+Samu Seitsalo, Director of the Finnish National Agency for Education, remarked, “EDUFI is excited to join IIE-SRF.
 We have been looking for possible ways to support Higher Education in emergencies together with the international community.
 As a part of the humanitarian response, it is also important to channel support to the academia in the region suffering from the crisis.
 No country can afford to lose a whole generation of scholars.
 We strongly believe that the IIE-SRF scholarship holders can help in rebuilding their societies one day.
-Joining IIE-SRF is also the first concrete step in cooperation between IIE and CIMO.
+Joining IIE-SRF is also the first concrete step in cooperation between IIE and EDUFI.
 We are sure that there are also further possibilities to deepen our collaboration in the field of international education.”

 About the Institute of International Education Scholar Rescue Fund (IIE-SRF)